 The cost of this option is estimated at \$1.5 mill.
-As this expenditure will result in little additional returns to ENL and additional financial contribution is being sourced from the developers in the form of contributions linked to the capacity being developed and their specific requirements.
+As this expenditure will result in little additional returns to Eastland Network Limited and additional financial contribution is being sourced from the developers in the form of contributions linked to the capacity being developed and their specific requirements.

 Implementation of the Mahia development project has been delayed due to continuing challenges with the project including obtaining a suitable substation site and achieving easements over private property for the 33kV line extension.
+Also since 2007, (coinciding with the GFC ?), a notable reduction and deferral of development at Mahia has occurred.